Zuikyo/ZIKRouter/Documentation/English/RoutableDeclaration.md

 When app is launched and in DEBUG mode, ZIKRouter will enumerate all objc protocols inheriting form `ZIKViewRoutable`,`ZIKServiceRoutable `,`ZIKViewModuleRoutable` and `ZIKServiceModuleRoutable`, to check whether all protocols were registered with a router, and the router's destination or defaultConfiguration conforms to the protocol.

-Even for pure swift type, ZIKRouter can dynamically enumerate all declared protocols and check it's conformance.
+Even for pure swift type, ZIKRouter can dynamically enumerate all declared protocols and check its conformance.
 It uses private APIs in `libswiftCore.dylib`, and these code won't be compiled in release mode.

 Protocols inheriting from `ZIKViewRoutable`,`ZIKServiceRoutable `,`ZIKViewModuleRoutable` and `ZIKServiceModuleRoutable` is also routable in Swift.
 You don't need to declare them in Swift again.